 - A single LUN per VM disk

 - Do not share!

 - This is why RDMs can look, feel and behave faster

 - This can be a VMDK (see above)

+- In 4+ VMDKs can be better than RDMs now

-- Separate LUN for OS, Page and Domino App
+- Separate LUN for OS, Page and Domino code

 - Separate LUN for Domino Data

 - Separate LUN for Transaction Logs

 - Yes, your SAN admin will hate you!